Quantile Markov Decision Process: Empirical Results

 \subsubsection{MDP Risk Assessment}

-We now discuss how to interpret the experimental results and we show how the QMDP can be used as a risk-assessment tool for MDPs, helping to determine whether and when we should adopt a risk-sensitive MDP model.
-In both Figures \ref{fig:QBDPReward} and \ref{fig:UtilityReward}, we observe that the red curve, by definition of the QMDP, is never below the gray curve for any quantile.
-The gap between the curves indicates the space for improvement of QMDP over MDP for any given quantile, and thus helps us understand the inherent risk associated with the MDP optimal policy.
+In Figures \ref{fig:QBDPReward} and \ref{fig:UtilityReward}, we observe that the red curve, by definition of the QMDP, is never below the gray curve for any quantile.
+The gap between the curves indicates the space for improvement of QMDP over MDP for any given quantile, and thus helps us understand the inherent risk associated with the optimal MDP policy.
 Specifically,

 \begin{itemize} \item For the example on the left in both figures, the only significant difference occurs at the lowest quantiles.
 In this case the policy $\pi^*$, although not necessarily achieving quantile optimality, is quite stable and robust. \item For the example in the middle in both figures, if a quantile reward is desired, there is an opportunity for significant improvement for quantiles below the median.
 In this case, a risk-sensitive MDP model might be desirable for a risk-averse decision maker. \item For the example on the right in both figures, small differences occur throughout, indicating that if a quantile reward is desired, QMDP can achieve a somewhat better solution.
 In general, if the gap between the two curves is not significant, the traditional MDP should be used since it guarantees the optimal expected return in addition to achieving a near-optimal quantile reward. \end{itemize}